-Notes on using the Rock L landing area
+Using the Rock L parking and landing area

 - Pea gravel: Primarily intended for folding gliders, but it's okay to land in the pea gravel if it's mostly open (not covered with gliders) and if you can do it safely.
-If pilots are still flying and landing, any gliders in the pea gravel shouldn't be left spread out for extended periods of time, they should be folded up or rosetted and moved to the side.
+If pilots are still flying and landing, any gliders in the pea gravel shouldn't be left spread out for extended periods of time, they should be folded up or moved to the side.